 On December 1, a confidentiality agreement relating to the exchange of information was entered into between Zapata and Houlihan's and, during December 1995 and the spring of 1996, representatives of CS First Boston reviewed information made available by Houlihan's and visited Houlihan's facilities.
 During the same period, representatives of DLJ reviewed information made available by Zapata and visited Zapata's executive offices in Houston.
-The Zapata Special Committee met in person or by telephone four times in January and February 1996 to consider the business rationale for a transaction with Houlihan's, valuation issues, the appropriate mix of stock and cash to be used as merger consideration and issues related to ownership by Malcolm I. Glazer of stock of both Zapata and Houlihan's.
+The Zapata Special Committee met in person or by telephone four times in January and February 1996 to consider at various times the business rationale for a transaction with Houlihan's, valuation issues, the 80% supermajority provision in Article SEVENTH of Zapata's Restated Certificate of Incorporation, the appropriate mix of stock and cash to be used as merger consideration and issues related to ownership by Malcolm I. Glazer of stock of both Zapata and Houlihan's.
 At its telephonic meeting held on February 22, 1996, the Zapata Special Committee authorized the submission of an informal proposal to Houlihan's relating to a merger in which holders of Houlihan's Common Stock would receive a combination of cash and Zapata Common Stock having a value of \$5.75 per share of Houlihan's Common Stock.
 Following a meeting of the Houlihan's Special Committee on March 14, 1996, Houlihan's responded to Zapata's proposal with a counter-proposal for all cash consideration approximately 90% in excess of the value of Zapata's original proposal.
 During the next few weeks representatives of the respective financial advisers exchanged information.
-On April 9, 1996, the Zapata Special Committee authorized its Chairman to explore with Houlihan's whether a proposal for a 50% cash/50% stock transaction valued at \$8 per share would be acceptable to Houlihan's, but noted that any final transaction would be subject to receipt from CS First Boston of a fairness opinion for such a transaction.
-Between its initial meeting on December 12, 1995 and continuing through April 12, 1996, the Houlihan's Special Committee held a total of six meetings and telephone conferences in which it analyzed various aspects of a possible combination of Zapata and Houlihan's, evaluated several proposals made by and on behalf of the Zapata Special Committee and formulated its own counter-proposals.
+On April 9, 1996, the Zapata Special Committee authorized its Chairman to explore with Houlihan's whether a proposal for a 50% cash/50% stock transaction valued at \$8 per share would be acceptable to Houlihan's, but noted that any final transaction would be subject to, among other things, receipt from CS First Boston of a fairness opinion for such a transaction.
+The \$8 per share proposed amount was determined by the Zapata Special Committee and reflected a value between the proposals theretofore presented by each side that the committee believed would be fair to Zapata and should be acceptable to Houlihan's.
+In arriving at the \$8 per share amount, the Zapata Special Committee noted that such amount reflected a substantial premium over current market prices of Houlihan's Common Stock, but did not consider the market price of the Houlihan's Common Stock as a primary determinant in its analysis.
+Between its initial meeting on December 12, 1995 and continuing through April 12, 1996, the Houlihan's Special Committee held a total of meetings and telephone conferences in which it analyzed various aspects of a possible combination of Zapata and Houlihan's, evaluated several proposals made by and on behalf of the Zapata Special Committee and formulated its own counter-proposals.